2023 Canary CREST Program Projects

 We are looking for highly motivated undergraduate students looking for an opportunity to work on a summer research project focused on cancer early detection.
 The Canary CREST program is well-suited for students with interests in chemistry, biochemistry, biology, applied physical science, and/or medical research.
 You will gain hands-on experience with biochemistry and analytical chemistry techniques, and data analysis.
 Possible projects include analysis of clinical samples and/or cancer cell lines.
 A positive attitude, willingness to learn and contribute, and meticulous attention to details are a must.

-Lab Profile: http://med.stanford.edu/yelab.html
+Lab Profile: https://med.stanford.edu/pitterilab.html